 Policy PP-1.1 Law enforcement services

-The Sheriff’s Department provides law enforcement services for unincorporated areas and distribute resources geographically while balancing levels of service and financial resources with continuously changing needs for personal and property protection.
+The Sheriff’s Department provides law enforcement services for unincorporated areas and distributes resources geographically while balancing levels of service and financial resources with continuously changing needs for personal and property protection.

 Policy PP-1.2 Contract law enforcement